 | Month 6–12 | Scar softening at liposuction sites.
 Full final result visible. |

-Understanding this timeline before surgery is one of the most important things you can do to protect your outcome satisfaction.
+Understanding this timeline before surgery is one of the most important things you can do to protect your satisfaction with the outcome.

 How much fat survives after a BBL?